ssmirnovacode/ssmirnovacode/README.md

 - 👋 Hi, I’m @ssmirnovacode
-- 👀 I’m interested in JavaScript, React
+- 👀 I’m interested in JavaScript, React, NodeJS
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React, NodeJS
 <!---
 - 💞️ I’m looking to collaborate on UI design
 - 📫 How to reach me ...